Wednesday, June 21, 2023

 Interested in performing during Make Music Ridgefield?
 Musicians of all abilities and genres are invited to showcase their talent and share their love of music!

 The event is an all-ages, all-inclusive celebration of music.
 Register to be a performer by creating a profile, browse available venues and make an offer to perform in a Ridgefield location.
-The venue will confirm your request.
-Venues may reach out to you directly once you have created a profile.
+The Ridgefield Arts Council will manage the event and confirm with all venues/performers what will work best for the overall event.
+You will receive a confirmation email with the details of your performance.
 There is no fee to participate.

 Make Music Ridgefield wouldn’t be possible without venues to host musicians.
 Venues can be in front of stores and restaurants, front porches, parks, schools, and more.